 - 1. Which shut-off valves should be open and which closed? - 2.
 How can you test that air flows to all trailers? - 3.
 How can you test the tractor protection valve? - 4.
 How can you test the trailer emergency brakes? - 5.
 How can you test the trailer service brakes?

 These questions may be on your test.
-If you can't answer them all, re-read Section 6.4.
+If you can't answer all of them, re-read subsection 6.5.